TechDudie/6502os/README.md

 The script will automatcally compile and write it for you, but vasm and minipro must be added to the PATH system variable.

+There is also a .sh file if you need it.

+    sh write.sh

+on MacOS.

 # ADDRESSES
 R0-R15 = $0000-$000f